compucloud/clean-data/README.md

 ## Design Decisions

 * Used Jhipster to create shell for the application.
-It creates Java web applications using industry best practices.
+It creates Java based web applications using industry standards and best practices.
 One drawback is that it creates a lot of unnecessary code, however pros outweighs cons.
 Removing unnecessary code is pretty simple task.
 Once the extra code is peeled away your left with a well structured application that leverages common design patterns.
 * The Tech Stack used here is Java 8, SpringBoot, SpringMVC, Angular, Hibernate ,HazelCast,  PostGres and Liquibase.
 Services can be easily deployed to docker containers for microservices.
-* For persistence operations, most are straight forward utilizing Spring JPA Repository CRUD operations for Category.
-For CategoryData Collections were used to group Categories to show count information.
-This should be optimized by performing groupBy queries on the database instead.
-In general, the business rule operations can be optimized significantly by offloading more of the work to the database instead of pulling into Java memory stack.
+* For persistence operations, most are straight forward utilizing Spring JPA Repository.
 * UnitTest Cases were created for Service Layer operations that clean data and get count info.
 Service side code coverage should be near 100%.
 Unit test code coverage for UI layer at 95%.
 * All business logic resides in the the services layer separate from Resources classes, with the idea being keep  REST Resources simple, storing business logic together in service classes.
 *  The application can be auto-scaled, it includes HazelCast Web Session clustering enabled.
 Deploying this is rather simple and can be done in roughly an hour on AWS.
 For a quick deployment I would recommend deploying the war for this service on to AWS Elastic Bean Stalk which has an Apache HTTP + Tomcat setup and tie it to a PostGres RDS instance.
 Autoscaling Policy can be configured within EBS to start the application with a minimum of 2 instances and maximum of five.
 New instances are added when the Average CPU Utilization is greater than 75% for five consecutive minutes.
 Policy should also include an alarm to notify system administrators each time a new instance is created.